Singular set of a Levi-flat hypersurface is Levi-flat: Introduction

 Burns and Gong~\cite{burnsgong:flat}, and the author~\cites{Lebl:lfnm,Lebl:projlf} also studied Levi-flat real-hypervarieties defined by $\Im f = 0$ for a holomorphic or a meromorphic function $f$.
 Such Levi-flat real-hypervarieties have a complex analytic singular set, but it turns out that not every Levi-flat hypersurface can be obtained this way.
 If a meromorphic function defined on a neighborhood of $H$ is constant on the leaves of $H^*$, then the Levi-foliation extends to a possibly singular codimension one holomorphic foliation of a neighborhood of $H$.
 That is, near each point of $H$ there exists a nontrivial holomorphic one form $\omega$ that is completely integrable ($\omega \wedge d \omega = 0$) and such that the leaves of the Levi-foliation of $H^*$ are integral manifolds of $\omega$ (tangent space of each leaf is annihilated by $\omega$).
 While near points of $H^*$, the foliation always extends, it is not true that every Levi-flat real-hypervariety is such that the foliation extends near singular points, even if $H$ is irreducible.
 Brunella~\cite{Brunella:lf} proved that the foliation does extend after lifting to the cotangent bundle.

 In the proof of Theorem~\ref{mainthm} we must find sufficient conditions for the foliation of $H^*$ to extend.
 Besides proving what is needed for Theorem~\ref{mainthm}, we have the following theorem that is of independent interest.
+Recently Cerveau and Lins Neto~\cite{CerveauLinsNeto} proved a similar result.
 By $H$ being \emph{leaf-degenerate} at $p \in H$, we mean that there are infinitely many distinct germs of complex hypervarieties $(X,p) \subset (H,p)$, see \S~\ref{section:ldeg} for a more precise definition.

 \begin{thm} Let $U \subset \C^N$ be an open set and let $H \subset U$ be a Levi-flat real-hypervariety that is irreducible as a germ at $p \in \overline{H^*} \cap U$.
 If either \begin{enumerate}[(i)] \item $\dim H_s = 2N-4$ and $H$ is not leaf-degenerate at $p$, or \item $\dim H_s < 2N-4$, \end{enumerate} then there exists a neighborhood $U'$ of $p$, and a nontrivial holomorphic one form $\omega$ defined in $U'$, such that $\omega \wedge d \omega = 0$ and such that the leaves of the Levi-foliation of $H^* \cap U'$ are integral submanifolds of $\omega$.
 In other words, near $p$ the Levi-foliation extends to a possibly singular codimension one holomorphic foliation. \end{thm}